pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 You can use test mode to validate your integration: The plugin will grant unlimited rewards so that you can confirm your application's behavior after a reward has been granted.
 To enable test mode:

 * In PocketChangeAndroidConfig, set the ENABLE\_TEST\_MODE constant to true.
-* When building your application, check the "Development Build" box in your Android build settings (File » Build Settings » Android).
+* When building your application, check the "Development Build" box in your Android build settings (File ï¿½ Build Settings ï¿½ Android).

 **You must disable test mode before releasing your app, otherwise users will not receive real rewards.**